 The French apple tart is one of the first tarts we made in culinary school and I still follow much of the recipe I learned at The French Culinary Institute with only a few minor tweaks here and there.
 This tart is a staple in pastry kitchens around the world and everyone has their own variation on the theme.
-This recipe has been simplified down to the most basic list of ingredients, it has a wonderful complexity and depth of flavor.
-10 apples go into to this mouthwatering French Apple Tart.
+This recipe has been simplified down to the most basic list of ingredients, it has wonderful complexity and depth of flavor.
+10 apples go into this mouthwatering French Apple Tart.
 Simply flavored with only vanilla, sugar and apricot glaze

 INGREDIENTS, Apple compote: